lusolorz/EECS486_Final/README.md

 -------------

 fetch_and_save_html() - This function retrieves each of the raw HTML files for a given link and saves them into a passed-in file.
 This takes in the required header to simulate a browser request, the link we'd like to retrieve, and the file we'd like to have the HTML code in.
-This gives us a file with completed HTML code of a website. crawl_websites() - This function runs the four instances of the fetch_and_save_html file and runs the four instances of the fetch_and_save_html function to retrieve all of the data.
-This doesn't have input arguments. main() - This runs the crawl_websites() function and gives you a prompt to clarify when the links are being crawled.
+This gives us a file with completed HTML code of a website.

+crawl_websites() - This function runs the four instances of the fetch_and_save_html file and runs the four instances of the fetch_and_save_html function to retrieve all of the data.
+This doesn't have input arguments.

+main() - This runs the crawl_websites() function and gives you a prompt to clarify when the links are being crawled.

 ---------------
 resume_asc.html
 ---------------

+Sorted in ascending order by seed values, this file provides a detailed summary of team performances over the season, including win-loss records and strength rankings such as the Strength of Record (SOR) and Strength of Schedule (SOS).
+It's vital for bracket predictions, offering insights into each team's capabilities and historical performance.

 ---------------
 resume_desc.html
 ---------------

+This file offers a descending order dataset of the same performance metrics found in 'resume_asc.html'.
+It ensures no crucial data is missed during the scraping process, capturing complete information for all teams, particularly those hidden in dynamically-loaded content areas of the website.

 --------------------
 tournament_asc.html
 --------------------

+This file contains tournament-related data sorted in ascending order by seed values.
+It includes team progression probabilities through various tournament stages, region assignments, and seed numbers.
+The data is essential for generating keys in dictionaries that handle region-specific details and probabilities necessary for in-depth bracket analysis.

 --------------------
 tournament_desc.html
 --------------------

+Complementary to the 'tournament_asc.html', this file presents the same tournament data sorted in descending order.
+It ensures thorough data capture, especially useful for sections of the webpage that might not load all content in one view, such as data behind dynamic 'Show More' buttons.

 -------------
 evaluation.sh